artsus4/hakchi2-wiki/FAQ.md

 Those games will be automatically patched since version 2.09.
 Please feel free to send me your patches.

-Also it's possible to install 3rd-party emulator... since version 2.12.
-This can run not only all NES games but also SNES, Genesis, GBA, N64, etc..
-You can download the RetroArch mod here: https://github.com/ClusterM/retroarch-clover/releases
+Also it's possible to install 3rd-party emulator.

 **Q: Hey!
 I know that NES Mini can run those unsupported games with other mappers.
 Also I know that it can run games for other consoles like SNES, GBA and ever N64!**